-IUMW’s Dual Award programmes are offered in collaboration with our partner university, the University of Wales Trinity Saint David (UWTSD), UK.
-When students graduate, they will receive certification from both IUMW and UWTSD.
+IUMW’s Dual Award programmes are your opportunity to study for a UK degree in Malaysia, saving on the huge costs that come with studying in the UK.
+Our Dual Award programmes are offered in collaboration with our partner university, the University of Wales Trinity Saint David (UWTSD), UK.
+When you graduate, you will receive certification from both IUMW and UWTSD.

 Assurance of Quality

 All IUMW programmes, including the Dual Award programmes, are approved by the Malaysian Qualifications Agency (MQA).
 Students can also be assured of the strength and quality of their award, as the courses are structured, monitored and assessed by two different institutions – both IUMW and the University of Wales Trinity Saint David.